 Based loosely on the mass suicide of over 900 true believers at the Jonestown cult camp in Guyana in 1978, The Sacrament involves a VICE journalist who attempts to find a photographer’s sister at a remote jungle religious camp that is heavily guarded.
 This jungle “paradise,” as you might expect, is far closer to hell than to heaven.
 Reviewer Andrew Parker said that “the film itself is a tightly contrasted, slow burning thriller that will stick with the viewer long after it’s done.”

 Written and directed by Oz Perkins, son of Tony Perkins from Psycho infamy, The Blackcoat’s Daughter takes place at a Catholic academy in upstate New York during a bleak winter.
 The film score is by Elvis Perkins, another one of Tony’s sons.
-As a friendship develops between two girls who are stranded at the academy over winter break, we slowly learn that one of the seemingly innocent girls (Kieran Shipka from Mad Man) is in fact psychotic.
+As two girls are stranded at the academy over winter break, we slowly learn that one of the seemingly innocent girls (Kieran Shipka from Mad Man) isn’t as innocent as she appears.
 It doesn’t help matters that the nuns at the academy are satanists.
-When actress Emma Roberts, who plays Joan in the film, first read the script, she says she couldn’t sleep because it terrified her.
+When Emma Roberts first read the script, she said she couldn’t sleep because it terrified her.

 It Follows is an interesting, genre-defying movie that always leaves you guessing.
 The movie’s atmosphere is one of creepy titillations, and hidden throughout are unsettling cues that something is deeply off about the cinematic universe these characters inhabit.
 Directed by David Robert Mitchell, It Follows is an interesting slow-burn movie due to the narrative’s unsettling universe and the mysterious character whatever “It” is that seems to be stalking the protagonist.